NT-AUTHORITY/CLI-Launcher/README.md

 - Microsoft account authentication with offline mode support
   - Note: Microsoft authentication is not available now...
   - You can still use offline mode to play without Microsoft authentication
+- Account management with multiple account support
+  - Switch between different accounts without re-entering credentials
+  - Add multiple accounts (both Microsoft and offline)
+  - Delete accounts you no longer need
+  - Support for both Microsoft and offline accounts
 - Minecraft version management (download and installation)
+  - Automatic detection and synchronization of installed versions
   - Multi-threaded download support for faster installation
+  - Mirror download support for faster downloads in different regions
 - Game launching
 - Configuration management
 - Debug mode for troubleshooting